Broad River Greenway: The River

 Rivers have always been of critical importance to civilization but today, we tend to take them for granted.
 Not only do they provide us with water, they provide a critical habitat for wildlife.
 The Broad River provided Native Americans with a valuable source of food and water.
 The river was also an important transportation corridor from the foothills of the Blue Ridge Mountains to the Atlantic tidewaters.
 Its meandering course and mild currents made travel relatively easy.

 Below the surface of the water, thousands of species of aquatic life depend on this environment Species range from the predatory largemouth bass to microscopic organisms.

 Today, the river's importance to natural ecosystems and to our needs is understood more fully.
 Its scenic and recreational importance is cherished.
 Major tributaries above the Greenway include the Green, and Second Broad rivers, as well as Sandy Run Creek.
-The First Broad River enters the Broad further downstream, just above the South Carolian state line.
+The First Broad River enters the Broad further downstream, just above the South Carolina state line.
 Parts of the river in South Carolina have been designated a "state scenic river".